bcbnz/watchless/README.md

   seconds between each run starting.
 If the command takes longer than *interval* seconds to run, then it will be run as often as possible.
 * ``-d``, ``--differences`` - highlight the differences in the output of sequential runs of the command.
+If you want to highlight all the positions that have ever changed (i.e., a 'sticky' highlight), use ``--differences=cumulative``.
+Note you cannot use ``-d cumulative`` as this leads to an ambiguity (is ``cumulative`` an argument or the command to execute?) since the argument is optional.
 * ``-b``, ``--beep`` - beep if the command exits with a non-zero return code.
 * ``-e``, ``--errexit`` - exit if the command exits with a non-zero return code.
 * ``-t``, ``--no-title`` - do not show the header with the command and last execution time.